evkx/evkx.github.io/content/models/hyundai/kona/Kona_Standard_Range/_index.md

 ### Sound system

-One type of sound system is available for the Hyundai Kona Standard Range.
+The Hyundai Kona Standard Range comes equipped with one sound system option:

-- With the Bose Premium Sound System, you get seven speakers with a max system output of  watts.
+- **Bose Premium Sound System**: This system features seven speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights